barais/esphomesolarthermalpanel/README.md

 ## ⚙️ How It Works

 1. **VBus Communication**
-   We use directly the [VBUS Component](https://esphome.io/components/vbus/)  from ESPHome
+   If your system is compatible with VBUS, We use directly the [VBUS Component](https://esphome.io/components/vbus/)  from ESPHome.

 2. **DL-Bus Communication**
-   The custom component reads DL-bus messages from your solar thermal controller.
+   If your system is compatible with DL-BUS, the custom component reads DL-bus messages from your solar thermal controller.

 3. **Sensor Mapping**
    Inside the component you can define which DL-bus registers or frame fields correspond to "sensors" (e.g. collector temperature, return temperature, flow rate, pump state).